Getting started as a UX intern

 02. Hands-on Experience

-A well structured internship will be the best way to gain hands-on experience, but before that you can start by your own too.
+A well-structured internship will be the best way to gain hands-on experience, but before that, you can start on your own too.

-Reading the content that someone else have written will not be sufficient to get what you really want.
-Also the written content may not have it all written.
+Reading the content that someone else has written will not be sufficient to get what you want.
+Also, the written content may not have it all written.
 There are things that you can learn only by experience.
 Hence hands-on experience is important.
 Once you read about the skills and theories, you can start applying them.

 Few ways that you can do that.

-1. Create your dummy projects for your own new ideas
+- Create your dummy projects for your new ideas

-2. Subscribe to something like http://www.dailyui.co/ get a daily challenge for yourself
+- Subscribe to something like http://www.dailyui.co/ to get a daily challenge for yourself

 This way you will have a set of proofs to show your skills at the interview.

-Doing a lot of work and keeping them in your local machine without getting any feedback from anyone will not do any good for you because it’s user experience, only you understanding your work will not be enough because you are building it for others too.
-Share your work publicly in a place where experienced people in UX/design are at.
-You can either share your work on your Facebook, twitter, Instagram and even on LinkedIn in general.
+Doing a lot of work and keeping it in your local machine without getting any feedback from anyone will not do any good for you because it’s user experience, only your understanding of your work will not be enough.
+After all, you are building it for others too.
+Share your work publicly in a place where experienced people in UX/design are.
+You can either share your work on your Facebook, Twitter, Instagram, and even on LinkedIn in general.

-You will find it very inspiring when you receive comments on your work and be open minded to all criticism, don’t take them personally and always focus on improving your work.
-Also you might get opportunities to work depending on the quality of your work as people discover your work on internet.
+You will find it very inspiring when you receive comments on your work and be open-minded to all criticism, don’t take them personally and always focus on improving your work.
+Also, you might get opportunities to work depending on the quality of your work as people discover your work on the Internet.

 Do I have to follow those steps in order?

-No. You can even start with going to a meetup, meeting people, then start doing some work and when you get issues in your work you can refer to books or internet and find answers.
-You can do it in your own way, be creative!
+No. You can even start by going to a meetup, meeting people, then start doing some work and when you get issues in your work you can refer to books or the internet and find answers.
+You can do it in your way, be creative!
 This is just a summary.

 Do I have to complete each step before I prepare my CV and apply for an internship?

-No, you can even start preparing your CV without those, but make sure to highlight your creative abilities, if you are familiar with any front end technologies, and any interest that matches with the place you are trying to secure.
-Once you are called for an interview do not resist to walk in just because you haven’t completed above steps.
-Worst thing that could happen is that you might fail an interview, but trust me you will be thankful for the interviews which you failed than the ones you passed because they are definitely a reminder for you to work on yourself a little bit more.
+No, you can even start preparing your CV without those, but make sure to highlight your creative abilities, if you are familiar with any front-end technologies, and any interest that matches with the place you are trying to secure.
+Once you are called for an interview do not hesitate to walk in just because you haven’t completed the above steps.
+The worst thing that could happen is that you might fail an interview, but trust me you will be thankful for the interviews that you failed than the ones you passed because they are a reminder for you to work on yourself a little bit more.

 So while working on the above steps, take interviews.